The complete adidas Predator history [1994-2022 timeline]

 adidas Predator Remakes

-It’s fair to say that adidas love a Predator remake.
+It’s fair to say that adidas loves a Predator remake.
 They just can’t resist nudging our nostalgia and making us wish for more Beckhams, Zidanes and Gerrards.
-Naturally, every remake gets me massively over-excited, so I’ve made a quick list of all the re-releases you need to be aware of.
+Naturally, every remake gets us massively over-excited, so we’ve made a quick list of all the re-releases (and retro colourways) you need to be aware of.
+Even if you can only get them for £750+ on eBay...

-2014 - adidas Predator Original, Accelerator and Mania Remakes
+2014 - adidas Predator Instinct, Accelerator and Mania Remakes

 2018 - adidas Predator Accelerator “Electricity” Remake

-There have also been several signature Paul Pogba Predator boots, with each sporting his own logo and other subtle nods to the French World Cup-winner.
+There have also been several signature Paul Pogba Predator boots in recent years, with each sporting his own logo and other subtle nods to the French World Cup-winner.
 Basically, if you’re into Predators, you’re pretty much spoilt for choice these days.

 Find discounts on adidas Predator and other cheap football boots by comparing prices at FOOTY.COM.
 We basically do all the hard work for you, leaving you with more time to put your feet up, have a brew or, most likely, show off your brand-new Preds.